• Skip to primary navigation

 Is it good for you?

 I did a fair bit of research when coming with my beet smoothie recipe.
-I wanted to combine ingredients that not only tasted good together, but had tonnes of antioxidants and vitamin C to fight the germs.
+I wanted to combine ingredients that not only tasted good together, but had tonnes of antioxidants and vitamin C.

 Spinach, beets, blackberries and lemon juice are packed into this easy 5 minute smoothie, and I added Greek yogurt for a dose of protein and probiotic.
 One smoothie is around 250 calories and packed with goodness.